 Indiana is one of America's quintessential Midwest manufacturing states β and that identity, more than any other single factor, explains its position in national cognitive performance rankings.
-The Hoosier State's estimated average IQ of approximately 99.5 sits fractionally below the national mean of 98 on some proxy measures and fractionally above it on others, making it a genuinely median state in cognitive terms.
+The Hoosier State's estimated average IQ of approximately 99.5 sits fractionally below the national mean of 100 on some proxy measures and fractionally above it on others, making it a genuinely median state in cognitive terms.
 Its economy has historically been anchored by automotive manufacturing, steel production, pharmaceutical manufacturing, and logistics β industries that require skilled trades and technical expertise but have not traditionally demanded the same density of four-year college graduates that drives high IQ rankings in states like Massachusetts, Minnesota, or Colorado.
+Understanding what that average IQ in Indiana actually represents requires unpacking both the data and the structural forces behind it.

 What is changing, however, is Indianapolis.
 The state capital has quietly emerged as one of the most dynamic mid-sized cities in the Midwest, attracting technology companies, life sciences employers, and a growing financial services sector that is beginning to reshape Indiana's cognitive profile from the inside out.
 Simultaneously, the university towns of West Lafayette and Bloomington continue to anchor two of the most cognitively concentrated communities in the country β home to Purdue University and Indiana University respectively, institutions whose research outputs and graduate communities represent the upper tail of the state's distribution.
 Indiana is a state whose cognitive future is being written in its universities and its capital city, even as its aggregate average remains close to the national mean.